cinnData/PythonBootcamp/Projects/[PY-PM] Project - Madrid restaurants in TripAdvisor.md

 🏁 Objective: understand the impact of online visibility features like photo count and availability of online reservation or delivery services on the customer ratings of Madrid restaurants.

-💡 Analysis: investigate the association between customer ratings and features such as the number of photos, Thefork, etc.
+💡 Analysis: investigate the association between customer ratings and features such as the number of photos, TheFork, etc.

 🎯 Findings: provide insights on which features are associated with higher ratings, suggesting areas for business owners to focus on for improving their TripAdvisor presence.